 At the European Union Intellectual Property Office (EUIPO) we make direct financial contributions in the form of grants to third-party beneficiaries to support projects that serve our policies.

 The beneficiaries of EUIPO's grants are selected via calls for proposals.
 They receive a subsidy based on the actual costs incurred for carrying out the activities set out in the call.
 Their results remain the property of the beneficiaries.

-All our grant procedures are governed by the European Parliament and Council Regulation No 966/2012, which is applicable to the Union's general budget together with its rules of application (Commission Delegated Regulation No 1268/2012).
+All our grant procedures are governed by the Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council of 18 July 2018 on the financial rules applicable to the general budget of the Union, repealing Regulation (EU, Euratom) No 966/2012.

 Interested parties can apply by responding to the following calls for proposals:

 |Call reference||Calls for proposals title||Status||Deadline for submission||Selection results|

 |GR/001/15||Support for awareness raising activities about the value of Intellectual Property and the damages of counterfeiting and piracy||Closed||31/03/2015||List of selected projects